BioinfoRhythm/NCBI-Genome-Downloader/README.md

 ## Prerequisites
 Python 3.x

 curl (usually pre-installed on Unix-based systems)

 ## Usage
+1. Make a folder conatining .csv file and ncbi_genome_downloader.py script.
-1. Ensure your CSV file contains a column named "Assembly Accession" or "GenBank Accession" with accession IDs for the genomes.
+2. Ensure your CSV file contains a column named "Assembly Accession" or "GenBank Accession" with accession IDs for the genomes.
-2. Update the file path in the script to point to your input CSV file containing genome information:
+3. Update the file path in the script to point to your input CSV file containing genome information:

    df = pd.read_csv("/path/to/your/csv/file.csv")
 4. Run the script: